-MORE DETAILS ON HOW TO FELT MR. WOOLLY MURASAKI
+MORE DETAILS ON HOW TO NEEDLE-FELT MR. WOOLLY MURASAKI

-- Get ready all the materials and tools as listed above.
+- Get ready with all the materials and tools listed above.

-(1) Wrap the wool around the egg-shaped yarn ball, vertically and horizontal, cover it up evenly.
+- (1) Wrap the wool around the egg-shaped yarn ball, vertically and horizontally, and cover it up evenly.
 Add more wool if needed.

 (2) Pierce the wool with a multi-needle pen (with heavyweight needles) onto the yarn ball.